Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 Short answer: Quantization is model compression that reduces its size by 2–4 times with minimal quality loss.
 For 8GB, the optimal choice is Q4_K_M: the best balance between size, speed, and response quality.

 Quantization is like JPEG for photos.
 The file is smaller, the difference is almost imperceptible.
-But if you compress too much — the quality will noticeably drop.
+But if you compress too much — the quality will noticeably decrease.

 When you see tags like :7b-q4_0, :8b-instruct-q8_0, or :3b-q4_k_m in an Ollama model name — this indicates the quantization level.
 The number after "q" is the number of bits per parameter.